Lactation & Infant Feeding Support with Marlee

 Feeding Advice from Pediatricians

-Sometimes your baby’s pediatrician can be a wonderful source of help with feeding during the early months of life.
-But often that’s not the case.
+Sometimes your baby’s pediatrician can be a wonderful source of help with feeding during the early months of life - but that’s not a guarantee.

 Many parents are surprised to learn that medical school only provides up to 3 hours of lactation and breastfeeding/chestfeeding education per year.
-(If you take our course, The Practical Parent’s Plan for Nursing a Newborn, you’ll get more hours of lactation education than most pediatricians do!)
+(For contrast, our lactation course, The Practical Parent’s Plan for Nursing a Newborn, includes 7+ hours of lactation learning!)
+Some pediatricians go on to do lots more learning and professional development on the topic of lactation - sometimes even becoming International Board Certified Lactation Consultants (IBCLCs) - but that’s pretty rare.

-Lactation counselors and consultants are often the best community resources for help with feeding a baby - and thriving while doing it.
+Community lactation counselors and consultants are often the most accessible resources for truly personalized help with feeding a baby.
 My perspective focuses on both parents and babies, allowing my support to really be whole-family care.
-Pediatricians are also often limited in how much help they can give because they are only seeing one piece of the puzzle, and can’t see what’s going on at home.
-Since I can come to your own environment and don’t have a waiting room full of other families to attend to, we can take our time getting to know each other so I can truly understand your needs and challenges.
+Pediatricians working in traditional practice models are also often limited in how much help they can give because they don’t have time to learn the details of everything that’s going on at home.
+Since I can spend several hours with you and don’t have a waiting room full of other families to attend to, we can take our time getting to know each other so I can truly understand your needs and challenges.